top of page

 The USDA established regulatory guidelines for reducing the risk of Salmonella outbreaks in commercial flocks starting in 2013 with the Salmonella Action Plan.
 These guidelines include routine testing of birds for the presence of Salmonella, proper sanitation and disinfection practices, good biosecurity measures such as limiting access to the farm and regular cleaning and disinfection of equipment and facilities used for raising birds.

-The latest USDA framework now classifies Salmonella as an adulterant, meaning that any product contaminated with it must be recalled or destroyed immediately at the processing plant.
+The USDA Food Safety and Inspection Service (FSIS) framework now classifies Salmonella as an adulterant, meaning that any product contaminated with it must be recalled or destroyed immediately at the processing plant.

 • Cleaning equipment and surfaces regularly